More courses for doctoral candidates

 The University provides professional development and continuing education courses to its staff free of charge.

-Doctoral students who are employed as research associates (wissenschaftliche Angestellte) or academic assistants (wissenschaftliche Hilfskraft) with a contract of at least 80 hours per month can take part in the program with the support of their supervisor.
+Doctoral candidates who are employed as research associates (wissenschaftliche Angestellte) or academic assistants (wissenschaftliche Hilfskraft) with a contract of at least 80 hours per month can take part in the program with the support of their supervisor.

 ► Abteilung Personalentwicklung und Dual Career Service (German)